torvalds/linux/Documentation/driver-api/parport-lowlevel.rst

 NOTES
 ^^^^^

-This may use a FIFO, and if so shall not return until the FIFO is empty.
+This may use a FIFO, and if so shall yest return until the FIFO is empty.

 SEE ALSO
 ^^^^^^^^